RadoslavNikolov23/SportCenterVictory/README.md

 # Sport Center Victory (ASP.NET Core MVC Project)

 This is a university project for managing a sports center (Fitness, CrossFit, Powerlifting), including user memberships, programs, store, and events.
+Still under development.
+Some of the features are not implemented.

 ## 📸 Screenshot (Main page)
 <div style="line-height: 0;">